 Payment providers (if for example you were paying for a prescription or a service such as travel vaccinations).

 We include below more details about the third-party providers we may share data with and what these services are used for.
-If you require further information of who we share your personal data with and our third-party processors, please contact the Practice Manager on 01647 440591
+For further information of who we share your personal data with and our third-party processors, please contact Moretonhampstead Health Centre Practice Manager on 01647 440591.

-Where do we store your data?
+Where do we store or process your data?